kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

   labels:
     app: nginx
   name: env2-example-nginx-staging
-  namespace: staging                 ### namespace has been set to ns2
+  namespace: staging                 ### namespace has been set to staging
 spec:
   replicas: 2                        ### replicas have been from 1 to 2
   selector: